BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-session-management.md

-As mentioned in the beginning of the post, I started receiving feedback from users that they were being logged from application during continuous usage, e.g. by clicking through menu items.
-At first, I thought that the cause of the logouts was the fact that users exceeded the allowed idle time (which was set to 30 minutes).
+As mentioned in the beginning of the post, I started receiving feedback from users that they were being logged out from application during continuous usage, e.g. by clicking through menu items.
+At first, I thought that logouts were caused by the fact that users exceeded the allowed idle time (which was set to 30 minutes).
 Unfortunately, users confirmed that sometimes logouts happen few minutes after their logins.
 I needed to confirm it by myself.
 Guess what?
 I was not able to reproduce it.

 # <b>1.
 Verify your application's configuration.</b>
 It is common for web application to has ability to configure session management.
-The variety of configuration varies based on the web framework you decide to use.
+The variety of configuration is based on the web framework you decide to use.
 Since I used Spring MVC

 # <b>2.
 Detect any custom session management mechanisms.</b>